 Game of Thrones TV Show

-For reading-order purposes, the important detail is that the show eventually overtook the published novels.
-By the time Season 6 arrived, George R.R.
-Martin hadn’t released The Winds of Winter, so the series moved into material that wasn’t on the page yet.
+For book readers, the important detail is that the show eventually moved beyond the published novels.
+By Season 6, The Winds of Winter still had not been released, so the TV series had to continue without the final books on the shelf.

 House of the Dragon TV Show